 3 reasons why you need to be tracking dividends

-Tracking cash from dividends
+Tracking dividend cash income

-Listed companies, Exchange Traded Funds (ETFs), and managed funds outsource the responsibility of tracking who owns shares, and who is paid dividends to share registries.
+Listed companies, Exchange Traded Funds (ETFs), and mutual funds often outsource the responsibility of tracking who owns shares, and who is paid dividends to entities such as stock agents and share registries.

 Dividend tax implications